-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-DesJarlais is shown as a purple triangle. (analysis methodology)
+DesJarlais is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 DesJarlais sponsors bills primarily in these issue areas:

 - H.Res.
 1187: Recognizing the exemplary service of the soldiers of the 30th Infantry Division of …

-From Jan 2011 to Sep 2016, DesJarlais missed 231 of 4,069 roll call votes, which is 5.7%.
-This is much worse than the median of 2.3% among the lifetime records of representatives currently serving.
-ProPublica has tracked 9 explanations for these missed votes.
+From Jan 2011 to Dec 2022, DesJarlais missed 342 of 7,297 roll call votes, which is 4.7%.
+This is much worse than the median of 2.0% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|